RyanKruger1/senior-assement-mobile/README.md

 ./gradlew clean test
 ```

-After the build an "OUT" in the project root folder, it will be generated with a html file containing a breakdown of the test that
+After the build an "OUT" folder will be generated in the project root folder, it will be generated with a html file containing a breakdown of the test that
 were run